xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

   12                        FIR_COMPENSATOR_DIV_12
   ======================== =======================

   If you wish to supply your own, this is a fixed point number in 5.27 format.
-And to apply a unity gain the set to ``0``.
+To apply a unity gain set to ``0``.

 * ``apply_mic_gain_compensation``: Set this to ``1`` if microphone gain compensation is required.
 The compensation applied is controlled through the